kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 ### Sec.
 A150.5   Noise measurement procedures and equipment.

-\(a\) Sound levels must be measured or analyzed with equipment having the “A” frequency weighting, filter characteristics, and the “slow response” characteristics as defined in International Electrotechnical Commission (IEC) Publication No. 179, entitled “Precision Sound Level Meters” as incorporated by reference in part 150 under §150.11.
+\(a\) Sound levels must be measured or analyzed with equipment having the “A” frequency weighting, filter characteristics, and the “slow response” characteristics as defined in International Electrotechnical Commission (IEC) Publication No. 179, entitled “Precision Sound Level Meters” as incorporated by reference in part 150 under [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.11   Identification of land uses.|§150.11]].
 For purposes of this part, the tolerances allowed for general purpose, type 2 sound level meters in IEU 179, are acceptable.

 \(b\) Noise measurements and documentation must be in accordance with accepted acoustical measurement methodology, such as those described in American National Standards Institute publication ANSI 51.13, dated 1971 as revised 1979, entitled “ANS—Methods for the Measurement of Sound Pressure Levels”; ARP No. 796, dated 1969, entitled “Measurement of Aircraft Exterior Noise in the Field”; “Handbook of Noise Measurement,” Ninth Ed.
 1980, by Arnold P.G.
 Peterson; or “Acoustic Noise Measurement,” dated Jan., 1979, by J.R.
 Hassell and K. Zaveri.
 For purposes of this part, measurements intended for comparison to a State or local standard or with another transportation noise source (including other aircraft) must be reported in maximum A-weighted sound levels (LAM); for computation or validation of the yearly day-night average level (Ldn), measurements must be reported in sound exposure level (LAE), as defined in Sec.
 A150.205 of this appendix.